oscartbeaumont/ElectronPlayer/README.md

 # Installation

-Download respective pre-built build for your OS from the [releases](https://github.com/oof2510/ElectronPlayer/releases) page
+Download and install the respective pre-built build for your OS from the [releases](https://github.com/oof2510/ElectronPlayer/releases) page, or build yourself

 # Building
 ```bash